atcosner/eagle-eye/notes.md

 * Handle results exports in a dynamic format
   * Each result may want to export itself as N columns
   * Building up DF should ensure column uniqueness
+* Remove the 'From Above' button from the tab order

 ## Things To Do
 1. Handle 'Copy from previous' on certain fields (Only bottom of sheet)